- Jessica Jackley

 In addition to her speaking engagements in the U.S. and internationally, Jessica serves as a director on several boards related to micro-enterprise development, including Opportunity International.

-Presentations at Calvin College:Harnessing the Power of Perspective: the Kiva Story
+Presentations at Calvin University:Harnessing the Power of Perspective: the Kiva Story

 Part of the: January Series